philipokumu/newsletter_app/README.md

 ### Docker Setup

 1. If you would want to run the project on a different port, consider changing MIX_APP_URL in .env.example.
-Currently setup uses port 8084
+Current setup uses port 8084
 2. Run entrypoint file(Only for initial setup on your machine)

 ```